 When people think of hiking in Hot Springs, NC, their first thought is of the Appalachian Trail.
 Hot Springs is the only North Carolina town where the Appalachian Trail passes directly through the main street.
 Visitors from all over come here to hike this section of the Appalachian Trail.
 And while its position as the pre-emminent trail in the area is well deserved, there are dozens of other great hiking trails in the Hot Springs area many of which can be accessed directly from many accommodations.
 Below is a partial listing of some of the more popular hikes in the area:

 3.6 miles one-way; good for all skill levels.

-Distance from Hot Springs 5 Miles.
-Begins near the junction of NC 208 and 25/70 on a gravel road through private property, so make sure you stay on the trail to ensure the privacy of landowners.
-It narrows down to single track on an old railroad grade to the ghost town of Runion where the Laurel empties into the French Broad River.
+Trailhead is located 5 miles from Hot Springs near the intersection of US 25/70 and NC 208.
+Trail begins on a gravel road through private property, so make sure you stay on the trail to ensure the privacy of landowners.
+It narrows down to single track on an old railroad grade to the ghost town of Runion, where the Laurel empties into the French Broad River.
 Along the way there is bold water tumbling over large boulders and several places where the water gets still and deep and great for swimming in warmer weather.
 Great trout fishing as well.

 1.6 miles; moderate to difficult.